|Chester, Cheshire, United Kingdom

 (projects i'm involved in)

-Posted by Graham Wood almost 4 years ago
+Posted by Graham Wood over 7 years ago

 Since 2015 I've been working with Urbanag CIC to develop methods for using Aquaponics in Permaculture.

 URBANAG is a social enterprise registered as a Community Interest Company with a mission to promote the aims and objectives of urban agriculture (UA) within the United Kingdom as a mainstream contributor to the food supply.

 Aquaponics, Aquaculture, Hydroponics, Aeroponics, and even Vertical Farming are emerging urban growing production technologies that do not use soil as a medium.

 Via URBANAG we are promoting Aquaponics as a viable solution to be used in urban agriculture and the drive to localise food production.

 A combination of fish and plant production using aquaculture and hydroponics systems, aquaponics is moving from the realm of experimental to commercial.